 It's rare for a new play to transfer before even premiering, but West End powerhouse producer Sonia Friedman explains: 'there was a far larger demand to see the play than the Court run could ever accommodate'.

-Tickets for the The Ferryman West End transfer go on sale at 10am on Friday 10 February.
+Tickets for the The Ferryman West End transfer are on sale now.
 Click here to book.

 Set in Northern Ireland at the height of The Troubles, this new play is a sprawling family epic.
 Very little has been revealed thus far, but the 7pm start suggests a lengthy drama.
 We'll follow a family, the Carneys, as they prepare for harvest.
 “A day of hard work on the land and a traditional night of feasting and celebrations lie ahead.
 But this year they will be interrupted by a visitor.”